A time-varying bivariate copula joint model for longitudinal and time-to-event data: Application to the PBC data

 As the visit is scheduled yearly after the first year, the AUC and PE are calculated for the follow-up times $t=1,...,10$ with $\Delta t=1$ by leave-one-out cross-validation.
 The results are summarised in Table \ref{dynaAUCBSpbc}.
-When the correlation is weak between the two sub-models, such as when $3\leq t\leq 7,$ the discriminative performance of the three candidates models are similar, with PRJM sometimes even having best performance, e.g. at $t=4$ and 5.
-When the correlation between the two sub-models is strong, for example at $t=8,$ 9 and 10, the two copula joint models have significantly better performance than the PRJM.
+When the correlation is weak between the two sub-models, such as when $3\leq t\leq 7,$ the discriminative performance of the three candidate models are similar, with PRJM sometimes even having slightly better performance, e.g. at $t=4$ and 5.
+When the correlation between the two sub-models is strong, for example at $t=8,$ 9 and 10, the two bivariate copula joint models have significantly better performance than the PRJM.
 The calculation of AUC and PE values are terminated for $t\geq11$ as there are only three events beyond this time point.
-Generally, the copula joint model provides a better prediction by utilising the information in the residuals and the choice of copula function is of less importance.
-The bivariate Gaussian copula joint model is recommended in practice as it require less computation.
+Generally, the bivariate copula joint model provides a better prediction by utilising the residual information in the local biological variation and the choice of copula function is of less importance.
+The bivariate Gaussian copula joint model is recommended in practice as it requires less computation.

 \begingroup \endgroup